 To keep people informed, a current financial report is presented at every regular executive board and membership meeting that covers the financials since the last meeting of that type.
-Additionally, a budget vs. actual report should be available at all regular meetings.
+The financial report should include each budget line's current period actuals, year-to-date actuals, and the approved budget amount.
+The verbal report should include the starting balance, total income, and total expenses for the current period, the change to sales tax and state/national dues liability during the current period, and the ending balance.
 As the funds belong to the members, they have the right to access the financial reports presented at membership meetings.